GHS: Hazard Communication Labelling

 4. Product Identifier

 a.
-Product identifier should be used and it should match product identifier used on the SDS.
-If mixture is covered by UN Model regulations for transport of Dangerous goods, UN proper shipping name should also appear on package
+Product identifier should be used and it should match the product identifier used on the SDS.
+If the mixture is covered by UN Model regulations for the transport of Dangerous goods, the UN proper shipping name should also appear on the package.

 5. Supplier identification

 a.
 Name, address, and telephone number of the manufacturer or supplier of the substance or mixture should be provided on the label.